6.1. Gills Build Guide

 - Gills enclosure top panel *1

-7. Attach the remaining two nylon standoffs to the OLED display using two M3 hex screws.
+7. - Attach the remaining two plastic standoffs to the OLED display using two M3 hex screws.

-Place the OLED display in the PCB footprint, make sure it is aligned flush and reasonably straight (meaning horizontally), then solder the four pins of its header to the PCB.
-Note that there is no need to fix the two lower nylon standoffs using hex nuts (there are no dedicated hex nuts for this included in the kit).
+- Place the OLED display in the PCB footprint.
+Make sure it is aligned flush and reasonably straight (meaning horizontally), then solder the four pins of its header to the PCB.

-Solder the encoder now.
+- Solder the encoder.
 It is not as tall as the pots so it does not have a hex nut.
 The encoder should align itself just fine when you insert it in the PCB footprint.

 8. If you have the optional CV expander, now is a good time to install it.
 Otherwise skip this step (duh).

-If you want any of the two CV outputs to go from 0V to +10V instead of -5V to +5V, bridge the respective "UNIPOLAR" solder jumper on the top side of the PCB with a dab of solder.
+- If you want any of the two CV outputs to go from 0V to +10V instead of -5V to +5V, bridge the respective "UNIPOLAR" solder jumper on the top side of the PCB with a dab of solder.
+You can change this later (you may have to recalibrate the trimmers for the changed output).

-Make sure the CV expander PCB fits under the top panel and ideally does not touch it.
+- Place the CV Expander on the 2x3 pins and make it fits under the top panel and ideally does not touch it.
 You can compare heights with the nearby 10mm standoff.
 If the space seems too tight, clip off the 6.35mm audio output jack pins (already soldered to, and protruding from, the Gills PCB) that the CV expander PCB rests on with its trimmers.

-How to tweak the four trimmers to get a good 1V/oct response is WIPWIPWIP
+- Calibration of the four trimmers to get a good 1V/oct response is described below.

 - CV expander PCB *1

-9. Edit: Newer kits now come with plastic LED spacers so you don't have to carry out below (greyed-out) fiddly-wiggling activities.
-You'll also feel like a total pro using them.
+9. Newer kits come with a set of plastic LED spacers.
+You'll feel like a total pro using them.

-Simply thread the LED legs into the respective spacer until the plastic LED body touches with the spacer.
+- Thread the LED legs into the respective spacer until the plastic LED body touches with the spacer.
 The 3-pin spacers have a cutout on one side so that the LED pins fit inside.
-Push the LED down so the spacer lies flush on the PCB, make sure the LED is more or less at a right angle, and solder.
+Push the LED down so the spacer lies flush on the PCB Make sure the LED is more or less at a right angle.

-An optional step in case you encounter too much cross-bleed between LED1 and LED2 (meaning when LED1 lights up, you see a bit of light bleeding into LED2's window, or vice versa); attach dark tape or heat shrink over the side of the LED body to shield off the light.
+- An optional step in case you encounter cross-bleed between LED1 and LED2 (meaning when LED1 lights up, you see a bit of light bleeding into LED2's window, or vice versa): Attach insulation tape or heat shrink over the side of the LED body to shield off the light.

 Place the four LEDs in the respective footprints.
 DO NOT SOLDER THEM YET.